davidfekke/fek.io/src/blog/2021-12-27/top-5-programming-languages-to-learn-in-2022.md

 All Go code has to be compiled from source, which means you can not include in pre-compiled libraries.
 Go can be compiled to run on many different operating systems and processor architectures.

 Go simplifies asynchronous programming with a feature called Go routines.
 These routines are designed to take advantage of modern processors that have multiple cores.
-This makes it easier for the programmer to write code with manual thread management.
+This makes it easier for the programmer to write code without having to do manual thread management.

 ## 3: JavaScript

-JavaScript, also known as EcmaScript, is the built language used in all web browsers.
+JavaScript, also known as EcmaScript, is the primary language used in all web browsers.
 JavaScript has become even more popular since Node.js was introduced in 2009.
 With Node, JavaScript programmers can write code for both client side and server side applications, or the full stack.

 JavaScript may look similar to Java or C, but more closely models functional languages like Scheme or Clojure.
 JavaScript is also dynamically typed like Python.